thebushschool/cpjava/final_projects/readme.md

 To do this, we need to change the result of the previously written predict() function which previously returned a single output matrix to an array of 3 Matrices holding the 3 quantities above.

 1. Modify the call the predict() function to accept an array of 3 matrices
-1. Modify he predict() function to return an array of 3 matrices with thwe values stored as indicated above
+1. Modify he predict() function to return an array of 3 matrices with the values stored as indicated above
 1. The MatrixUtil.mprint() function has changed to accept a "debug" flag to "true" or "false" to allow for printing only the what needs to be printed with9ut any clutter

 [The Processing code template with "??" can be downloaded here](ml_code/ml_workshop_4a_lesson.zip) for you to complete this Part 3a version of the code.
 Once completed properly, you can verify the answers with  key provided.